 What we present to you in the pages below is not a touring plan in the traditional sense; we believe that there are many reasons why it’s not advantageous to give you a step-by-step list of attractions and expect you to follow them, including weather, your party’s particular interests, seasonality, crowd levels, and special events.
 Instead, we will provide you with expert insight into the rides, shows, and attractions at Universal Orlando Resort’s theme parks, and then enable you to put together a plan that works best for your situation.

 This is not to say that we won’t offer specific advice on how to beat the crowds – we will definitely show you the tried-and-true ways to minimize your wait times throughout the day.
-Nevertheless, there is no point in us telling you to start with attraction one, two, and three if your family has no interest in riding attraction one, seeing attraction two, or walking through attraction three.
+Nevertheless, there is no point in our telling you to start with attractions one, two, and three if your family has no interest in riding attraction one, seeing attraction two, or walking through attraction three.

 IMPORTANT: to get the most out of the information in this “touring plan,” it’s important that you read it through from top to bottom, as much of the advice builds on itself as we progress down the page.